Learn

 • They want gift cards, wire transfer, crypto, payment apps, or cash pickup.

-• The voice sounds familiar, but the story cannot be verified.
+• The voice, video, or chat sounds familiar, but the story cannot be verified.

 What to do next